geomagpy/MARTAS/README.md

 ```
 ### 13.3 Testing MQTT data transfer

+See also in section 10.2 (error analysis).
 On the collector or any other MQTT machine issue the following subscription command:

         mosquitto_sub -h IPADDRESS_OF_MARTAS -t test/#

 On the freshly installed MARTAS machine issue the following command: